Sendawar

 Sendawar (abbreviated as SDW, /id/) is the capital city of West Kutai Regency which is also the center of government and economy of West Kutai Regency.

 Administratively, this town, like Sangatta, is only an area, not an independent city, nor is it an independent district.
 The Sendawar area covers part or all of Barong Tongkok district.
 However, there is also the name Sendawar village in the Barong Tongkok.
-Referring to Central Statistics Agency of Indonesia data for West Kutai Regency in 2021, the distance between sub-district in West Kutai to the district capital, the two sub-district have a closer distance to the district capital of about 1 km, namely the Barong Tongkok and Simpang Raya.
+Referring to Central Statistics Agency of Indonesia data for West Kutai Regency in 2021, the distance between sub-districts in West Kutai to the district capital, the two sub-districts have a closer distance to the district capital of about 1 km, namely the Barong Tongkok and Simpang Raya.
 West Kutai government offices, including the bupati's office, are located in the Simpang Raya sub-district.

 Demographics

 Ethnic group

 Photo of the Bahau Dayak around 1898–1900.

 West Kutai Regency has a diversity of ethnic groups, with the majority coming from the Dayak peoples, the indigenous people of this region.
 The Dayak itself consists of various sub-ethnic from Kalimantan and West Kutai.
 Dayak peoples make up 63.90% of the population of West Kutai, with dominant Tunjung as much as 24.20%.
 Other Dayak ethnics are Benuaq (19.90%), Bahau (9.30%), Kenyah (2.40%), Bentian (2.30%), Bakumpai (1.70%), Penihing or Aoheng (1.70%), Kayan (1.40%), Seputan (0.60%), Bukat (0.20%), and Luangan (0.20%).
 Another dominant ethnic group from East Kalimantan is Kutai with a total of 15.50%.
 While other ethnic groups are Javanese (10.70%), Banjar (4.50%), Bugis (3.20%), Batak (0.20%), and other ethnic groups (2.00%).